ABOUT

 BIO

 Jim Doody was born on the South Side of Chicago in 1956.
 Jim’s artistic journey began in kindergarten at the kitchen table, drawing landscapes, trains and dinosaurs on rolls of shelf paper.
-It was during a cross country train trip from Chicago to L.A. when he was six years old when Jim fell in love with the American Southwest and the Atchison, Topeka and the Santa Fe Railroad.
-After he received his BA in Advertising and Illustration from Utah State University in Logan, Utah, Jim enjoyed a long career in advertising as a copywriter and freelance illustrator.
-After a long and successful ad career, Jim took his finely honed artistic skills and began applying them to his two life long passions: The great American South West and the Santa Fe Railroad.
+It was during a cross country train trip from Chicago to L.A. when he was six years old when Jim fell in love with the American Southwest, the Atchison, Topeka and the Santa Fe Railroad and Route 66, The Mother Road.
+After he received his BA in Advertising and Illustration from Utah State University in Logan, Utah, Jim enjoyed a long, successful career in advertising as a copywriter and freelance illustrator.
+After his ad career, Jim took his finely honed artistic skills and began applying them to his three life long passions: The great American South West, the Santa Fe Railroad and Route 66.
 Each painting takes Jim back to a special place in the West.
 From a Grand Canyon sunrise to a cobalt blue dusk at the El Rancho Motel in Gallup New Mexico.

 And all points in between.